-1. The public defence will begin with the concession to the candidate to summarise the essentials of the dissertation, for about 10 minutes.

-2. After the candidate's presentation a jury member, excluding the supervisor, will proceed with the examination of the dissertation for a maximum period of 30 minutes.

-3. The candidate then has a period of equal duration to respond to the comments and questions raised by the jury member.
+- 1. The public defence will begin with the concession to the candidate to summarise the essentials of the dissertation, for about 10 minutes. - 2.
+After the candidate's presentation a jury member, excluding the supervisor, will proceed with the examination of the dissertation for a maximum period of 30 minutes. - 3.
+The candidate then has a period of equal duration to respond to the comments and questions raised by the jury member.

-4. The other members of the jury may intervene and question the candidate.
-The candidate has the equivalent length of time to respond.

-5. At the end of the examination the jury meets and gives their final decision.

-6. The deliberations of the jury are taken by a majority of its members through a justified roll-call vote, no abstentions being allowed.

-7. The minutes of the meeting of the jury shall record the votes of each of its members and the reasons for their respective decisions, which may be common to all or some of the jury.

-8. The grade shall be assigned according to the scale referred to in Article 27 (3).
+- 4. The other members of the jury may intervene and question the candidate having the candidate the equivalent length of time to respond. - 5.
+At the end of the examination the jury meets and decide. - 6.
+The deliberation of the jury is taken by a majority of its members through a justified roll-call vote, no abstentions being allowed. - 7.
+The minutes of the meeting of the jury shall record the votes of each of its members and the reasons for their respective decisions, which may be common to all or some of the jury. - 8.
+If approved, the grade shall be assigned according to the scale referred to in Article 27 (3).